Foundations-of-Applied-Mathematics/Advanced-Programming/2017_FallMaterials/README.md

 1. N time n space array
 2. Delete a node in a singly-linked list
-3. Khan number, incrementing a number where each digit is stored in a list eg. 4753 = \[4, 7, 5, 3]
+3. incrementing a number where each digit is stored in a list eg. 4753 = \[4, 7, 5, 3]
 4. Determine if a number is a Power of 10
 5. Find if a cycle exists in a singly linked list
 6. Taking the union of two lists